National minority self-government elections

-Information on requesting, release, use and destruction of nationality voters in the event of a general nationality election
+Information on requesting, release, use and deletion of national minority voters in the event of a general national minority election

-In the general election of representatives to national minority self-governments, national minority organizations are entitled to receive the name, address, age, and gender of voters who are registered in the electoral roll as voters of the specific national minority and are eligible to recommend and vote.
+In the general election of representatives of national minority self-governments, national minority organizations are entitled to receive the name, address, age, and gender of voters who are registered in the electoral register as voters of the specific national minority and are eligible to recommend and vote.

 All data provision is free of charge.

-The competent election office – simultaneously with the handover of the recommendation forms – will provide the nominating organization, free of charge, with the names and addresses of the voters eligible to recommend their candidate.
-The database is complete, as the prohibition on data disclosure pursuant to Section 89 (1) of the Electoral Procedure Act (Ve.) does not extend to this data provision.
-Therefore, this data may only be used for the collection of recommendations; any other use, copying, or transfer to third parties is strictly prohibited.
+The competent election office – simultaneously with the handover of the recommendation sheets – will provide the nominating organization, free of charge, with the names and addresses of the voters eligible to recommend a candidate.
+The database is complete, as the prohibition on data disclosure pursuant to section 89 (1) of the Election Procedure Act (Ve.) does not extend to this data provision.
+Therefore, this data may only be used for the gathering of recommendations; any other use, copying, or transferring to third parties is strictly prohibited.

-The following representatives of the national minority organization are entitled to request (for direct political campaigning) and receive the data provision:
+The following representatives of the national minority organization are entitled to request (for direct political campaigning) and receive the data:

 - the legal representative listed in the public court register of civil organizations,

-- a person authorized by the legal representative on the organization's notification form (for the 2024 elections, form P5), or
+- a person authorized on the nominating organization's notification form by the legal representative to make declarations on behalf of the nominating organization, or

-- person(s) authorized by these individuals in a private document of full probative force or a public document.
+- person(s) authorized by the above-mentioned individuals in a private deed of full probative force or a public deed.

 The request must include the following information: